rowanhill/wiremock-php/Readme.md

 The request body matcher `equalToJson` takes an optional `$jsonCompareMode` parameter.
 In the Java API, these are enum values on org.skyscreamer.jsonassert.JSONCompareMode; in wiremock-php, these values are consts on `JsonValueMatchingStrategy`.

+The `stubImport` method is static on `StubBuilder` in Java.
+In WireMock, to keep all the public static methods in one predictable place, this method is available as `WireMock::stubImport`.

 In addition, wiremock-php adds the instance method `isAlive`.
 This polls the standalone WireMock instance until an OK response is received or a timeout is reached, allowing your PHP code to wait until WireMock is ready.